What DFW listeners can still monitor today

 • Maintained through digital transition

-When Bexar County went digital, newsrooms purchased new terminals and officials installed updated encryption codes - continuing a partnership that works.
+When Bexar County went digital, newsrooms bought new terminals and officials installed updated encryption codes, keeping a 30-year partnership intact.

 • No formal media access program

-• Dispatch mostly open by choice, not policy
+• Dispatch mostly open by department discretion, not written policy

 • No long-term transparency guarantee

-Dallas could formalize San Antonio-style media access before encryption expands.
+Dallas could establish a formal media access program before encryption expands.
 The 2001 Texas anti-terrorism statute supports such arrangements.

 DFW Regional Breakdown